Does Medicare Cover Home Health Care for Dementia?

 Home Safety

-Home safety is especially critical for those with dementia.
+Home safety is especially important for those with dementia.
 Home health teams will help patients and their caregivers assess their abilities, behaviors and overall health to determine what steps need to be taken.

 Just about every room in the house should be inspected for potential safety risks.
 In the bathroom, grab bars and non-skid mats can go a long way in preventing falls.
 Unplugging or installing safety knobs on the microwave or stove in the kitchen may be necessary for some, while the refrigerator should be checked regularly for expired food.